Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Not contain words/phrases that “comprise immoral, deceptive, or scandalous matter”

 - Be available and distinguishable on the Secretary of State records.
+Perform a Louisiana LLC name search to make sure the name you want is available.

 Find a more detailed list of requirements here.